 I am back with a second post for Biophysics Week: this one is long but super fun and has some really nice videos.
 So do check it out.

-Electric Eel Generates Short Pulses to Paralyze Prey
+Electric Eels Generate Short Pulses to Paralyze Prey

 The video below shows the mechanism of prey capture (electric charge release is shown in red).

-The voltage generated by the eel in water may work against small fish, but it is not enough to defend itself against large predators like crocodiles.
+The voltage generated by the eel in water may work on paralyzing small fish, but it is not enough to defend itself against large predators like crocodiles.
 As electric eels are often present in muddy waters close to the shore, a defense mechanism to escape from a large-predator attack is essential for its survival.
-One way of increasing the strength of its shock is by minimizing the electricity lost in the surrounding water.
-The eel achieves this by jumping out of the water and touching the predator with its head, delivering a much stronger electric shock than possible inside water.
+In the next section, find out how.

 The Electric Eel Uses Leap and Shock Strategy to Escape Predators

-In fact, this ‘leaping out of water’ behavior of the eel was reported long back in 1800 by naturalist, Alexander von Humboldt, who saw that fishermen in South America followed an unusual method to catch eels.
+In 1800, naturalist Alexander von Humboldt noted that fishermen in South America followed an unusual method to catch eels.
 They used horses as a bait, and when the eels were exhausted from shocking the horses, the fishermen captured them safely.
-Since no follow up scientific reports regarding this behavior surfaced for about 200 years, scientists were skeptical of the story.

 In 2016, Catania confirmed this defensive leap-and-shock tactic of the eel experimentally .
 He used an innovative approach to demonstrate this.
 He lowered an artificial conductive arm coated with LEDs into a tank from above.
 When the eel jumped out of the water and ‘electrocuted’ the artificial hand, the LEDs lit up, confirming the high voltage applied by the eel.
 He repeated the same with a fake crocodile head and saw the same.
 Here’s a video showing these experiments.